scikit-hep/uproot-browser/README.md

 ## Example

-This example uses data from the [scikit-hep-testdata](https://github.com/scikit-hep/scikit-hep-testdata).
+This example uses data from the [scikit-hep-testdata](https://github.com/scikit-hep/scikit-hep-testdata) package.
 It is placed in the same directory as the uproot-browser repository.

 **`plot` command:**